RocketChat/Rocket.Chat.Apps-cli/README.md

 ### Uploading the app
-For uploading the app you need add to the required parameters in the .rcappsconfig.json already created in the apps directory.
+For uploading the app you need add to the required parameters in the .rcappsconfig already created in the apps directory.
 It accepts two types of objects:-

 1. Upload using username, password